blindFS/unite-workflow/README.md

 NOTE:

-* In order edit issues or create new issue, you'll need [github-issues.vim](https://github.com/jaxbot/github-issues.vim)
+* In order to edit issues or create new issue, you'll need [github-issues.vim](https://github.com/jaxbot/github-issues.vim)
 * The default repository(if input omitted) is fetched by `git remote -v`.
 * You could use input to specify a certain project, in the format of 'owner/repo'